the-moisrex/webpp/core/README.md

 Features of a unified extension type:

-- router-extensions: a pack of router extensions
+- `router_extensions`: a pack of router extensions
-- context-extensions: a pack of context extensions
+- `context_extensions`: a pack of context extensions
-- response-extensions: a pack of response extensions
+- `response_extensions`: a pack of response extensions
-- response-header-extensions: a pack of response header extensions
+- `response_header_extensions`: a pack of response header extensions
-- response-header-field-extensions: a pack of response header field extensions
+- `response_header_field_extensions`: a pack of response header field extensions
-- response-body-extensions: a pack of response body extensions
+- `response_body_extensions`: a pack of response body extensions

 ### Extension usage